Humans need a certain amount of body fat to maintain basic functions.

-Some muscle loss can be prevented by eating a sufficient amount of protein and avoiding crash diets.
-However, lifting weights can also help you hold onto muscle (3).
+Some muscle loss can be prevented by eating a sufficient amount of protein, avoiding crash diets, and lifting weights (

 Nevertheless, make sure to speak to your coach before adding any extra workouts to your schedule.
-This will reduce the risk of over-training or injuries.
+This will reduce your risk of overtraining or injuries.

-exercises can help prevent the muscle loss often experienced during a period of weight loss.
+exercises can help prevent the muscle loss often experienced during a period of

 Once you’ve reached your body fat percentage goal, it’s tempting to quickly start eating more.